Johnboy Smith

-John Charles Smith (born 27 November 1989), known professionally as JohnBoy Smith, is a British parathlete and wheelchair racer and is from the Romany community who competes in the T54 category sprint events.
+John Charles Smith (born 27 November 1989), known professionally as JohnBoy Smith, is a British parathlete and wheelchair racer of Romany descent who competes in the T54 category sprint events.

 Early life

 Smith was born in Gravesend, Kent, England.
 At age 16, he was mistaken for a poacher and shot in the back leading to a spinal cord injury that left him with complete T10/T11 paraplegia.
 He got motivated to pursue para-athletics and wheelchair racing after watching 2012 London Paralympics.

 Career

 He won a silver medal in the T54 marathon of 2018 Gold Coast Commonwealth Games held in Australia representing England.
 He competed in 2020 Summer Paralympics in Tokyo, Japan representing Great Britain in T54 marathon.
 In 2022 Smith won a gold medal for England at the 2022 Commonwealth Games in the marathon (T54) event.